It had to happen sooner or later; the signs have been there all along – it was only a matter of when.

 Labour Party Discipline

-For those in Labour celebrating the suspension of Andrew Fisher, I would point out that if you start enforcing rules upon Corbyn aides, you will raise collective awareness that Labour has disciplinary rules and this means those same rules apply to you too.
+For those in Labour celebrating the suspension of Andrew Fisher, I would point out that if you start what you allowenforcing rules upon Corbyn aides, you will raise collective awareness that Labour has disciplinary rules and this means those same rules apply to you too.

 At present and in matters of ‘uncomradely behaviour’, there is growing mountain of evidence that rules are not being applied equally across the membership.
 A harsher behavioural regime is apparently being used to ‘police’ party members who support Jeremy Corbyn.